-- Device images are generally faster to create than non-device images containing the same files. - You can back up a bootable hard drive, then restore the backup, and the restored drive will be bootable. - You can restore a device image to a hard drive without any special software.
-Just boot from the Mac OS X installation DVD that came with your Mac and choose Disk Utility from the Utilities menu. - Device images efficiently store linked files, so they're great for archiving old Time Machine7 backups. - You can use DropDMG's Verify Image... command to check that the backup device is not damaged and that you'll be able to restore the files.
+- You can restore a device image to a hard drive without any special software.
+Just boot from the Mac OS X installation DVD that came with your Mac and choose Disk Utility from the Utilities menu. - Device images efficiently store linked files, so they're great for archiving old Time Machine backups. - You can use DropDMG's Verify Image... command to check that the backup device is not damaged and that you'll be able to restore the files.